quietui/quiet/docs/index.md

 <h2 data-no-anchor>Quick start</h2>

 Copy and paste the following code into the `<head>` section of any HTML document.
-The autoloader will fetch components from the CDN as you add components to the DOM.
+The autoloader will fetch components from the CDN as you add them to the DOM.

 ```html
 <!-- Quiet theme + autoloader -->